tangshuang/.hello-type/README.md

 })
 ```

-Do not pass nested object, use another Dict instead:
+You can pass nested object, but are recommended to use another Dict instead:

 ```js
 const BodyType = Dict({